datanav/docs/technical/superoffice-powerofficego.rst

 -----------------------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Contact and a PowerOfficeGo Customers person must be established.

-A new PowerOfficeGo Customers person will be created from a SuperOffice Contact if it is connected to a SuperOffice Quotealternative that is synchronized into PowerOfficeGo.
+A new PowerOfficeGo Customers person will be created from a SuperOffice Contact if it is connected to a SuperOffice Quoteline, or Quotealternative that is synchronized into PowerOfficeGo.

 Once a link between a SuperOffice Contact and a PowerOfficeGo Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.